 Push your code changes to the Live environment, and clear the site cache:

 terminus env:deploy $TERMINUS_SITE.live --updatedb --note="Deploying exported config to enable modules" terminus env:clear-cache $TERMINUS_SITE.live

 terminus drush $TERMINUS_SITE.live -- config-import -y

-Once this command completes you will be able to refresh the Live environment in your browser and see the development footer.
+You will be able to refresh the Live environment in your browser and see the development footer when this command completes.

 Drupal configuration information is stored in the database by default and can be exported to

 yml files.
 Configuration changes can be deployed to different environments (e.g. Test or Live) after you export to files and commit to Git.
 These changes can then be imported to the database.